 Note that this doesn’t mean that introverts aren’t capable of doing difficult jobs or they aren’t hard workers.

 It just so happens that the ideal office worker nowadays is a social alpha-type who is comfortable with having plenty of attention focused on them at any given time.

 If you’re an introvert looking for a job where the work conditions are ideal, go through our list of XX jobs and consider applying to at least one of them.

 If you’re looking for a job where you can get straight to work without having to socialize, here are 15 jobs for you to consider starting.

-The best thing about being a researcher is that it is such a broad category.
-You’re bound to find a topic that you’re interested to research about, and in whatever industry you prefer.
+The best thing about being a researcher is that it is such a broad category that you’re bound to find an industry or topic that you’re interested in doing research on.

 Being a researcher is one of the best careers for introverts due to the fact that it perfectly utilizes introverts’ strengths and is usually very easy to transition into.

 There are plenty of types of research, too: from marketing research to gender studies, to medical research, you’re likely to find a field of research that is interesting to you.

 Freelance writing opens up thousands of opportunities for you.

 Whether you want to write ebooks, write for blogs, write FAQ pages, publish your own book, write contracts, or ghostwrite strategies, your options are practically endless.